 Each year in the United States, there are approximately 500 cases of mono per 100,000 persons.
 Mono disproportionately affects adolescents and young adults from 15 to 24 years of age.
 There are currently no approved vaccines to protect against EBV and mono.

-You will need to travel to one of the study clinics taking part in this clinical trial.
+You will need to travel to one of the study sites taking part in this clinical trial.

 Sites are located in the cities/states identified with the red pin: